sateffen/coredns-ip-destination-guard/README.md

 * Creates firewall rules that block all outgoing traffic (except explicitly allowed IPs/subnets)
 * Observes all DNS responses for A and AAAA requests, adding the returned IPs as exceptions to your firewall
-* Cleans up the firewall after TTL (Time To Live) plus some margin of the DNS cache entry expires (existing connections will not get cut of, only new connections get denied)
+* Cleans up the firewall after TTL (Time To Live) plus some margin of the DNS cache entry expires (existing connections will not get cut off, only new connections get denied)
 * Allows DHCP and IPv6 neighbor discovery to not break your connectivity

-That way your system can only connect to other systems, which get allowed by your DNS provider.
+That way, your system can only connect to other systems, which are allowed by your DNS provider.

 ## Use Case

-A firewall managed by DNS acts as additional layer of security for your systems.
-Especially on servers or autonomous systems (machines, IoT and similar) the destinations are limited to a set of domains you want to connect to.
-You can either provide a fixed set of domains by any of CoreDNS' other plugins, limiting the reachable destinations quite a lot, or use a security focused upstream DNS like [Quad9](https://quad9.net/) and prevent your system from connecting to any known malicious system in case an intruder tries to execute a malicious loader.
+A firewall managed by DNS acts as an additional layer of security for your systems.
+Especially on servers or autonomous systems
+(machines, IoT and similar) the destinations are limited to a set of domains you want to connect to.
+You can either provide a fixed set of domains by any other CoreDNS plugin, limiting the reachable destinations quite a lot, or use a security-focused upstream DNS like [Quad9](https://quad9.net/) and prevent your system from connecting to any known malicious system in case an intruder tries to execute a malicious loader.

 ## Bonus

-This plugins has a second mode, where it doesn't control the firewalls output, but the firewalls forward chain.
-This allows linux based gateways to use its firewall to limit outgoing traffic for the whole network.
+This plugins has a second mode, where it doesn't control the firewall's output, but the firewall's forward chain.
+This allows Linux-based gateways to use their firewall to limit outgoing traffic for the whole network.

 > [!WARNING]
-> This is implemented but currently not tested properly!
+> The gateway usage implementation is not properly tested!

 ## Limitations

 This plugin blocks connections to all unknown IPs.
 If you don't add IPs/subnets to the general allow-list or don't perform a DNS lookup with that IP as result, you can't connect.
-This works for most stuff, but doesn't wor for other, like Peer-to-Peer based systems!
-So stuff like Tor-relays or Tor-exitnodes, won't work.
-And if you try to use this on your desktop, some applications or application features won't work either, like Discords voicechat.
+This works for most stuff, but doesn't for other, like peer-to-peer based systems!
+So stuff like Tor relays or Tor exit nodes, won't work.
+And if you try to use this on your desktop, some applications or application features won't work either, like Discords voice chat.
 But on casual webservers or similar, it works perfectly fine (I'm running it on multiple servers perfectly fine).

-Additionally, at the moment this plugin only supports nftables.
-It's build in a way to support multiple backends in the future, but I've only implemented nftables for now, as it's the default linux firewall interface nowadays.
+Additionally, at the moment, this plugin only supports nftables.
+It's build in a way to support multiple backends in the future, but I've only implemented nftables for now, as it's the default Linux firewall interface nowadays.

 ## Usage